Rochelle Ballard: Career

-Ballard began surfing local competitions and then advancing to state competitions, and then on to nationals, and then on to the world amateur titles where she placed fourth in the World in 1988 and 1990.
+Ballard began competing in local surfing competitions and soon advanced to state competitions, to nationals and finally to the world amateur titles, where she placed fourth in the World in 1988 and 1990.
 She qualified to surf professionally on the World Championship Tour in 1991.

-“I really admired her big wave surfing,” said Ballard in Christina Lessa's book Women Who Win.
-“She received so much respect for what she did.
-She took me out surfing quite a bit one year, spent time with me, gave me pointers, and encouraged me to brave larger waves.
-I developed a love for surfing, a love that is almost impossible to express.
-There’s an energy in the water that gives you every kind of feeling: peace, excitement, fear, a huge adrenaline rush, discouragement, and frustration.
-The nature of surfing is such that you can’t control the waves.
-You have to flow with them and find the rhythm of the ocean in order to work with it and experience what the ocean has to offer.
-Surfing is an art—we draw a new line on each wave we ride.
-It’s also a science.
-You need to study the patterns of the ocean.
-And it’s an ongoing lesson, because every few years, the tides completely change.”

-When she wasn't competing she was appearing in and helping her husband to produce a long string of women's-only surf movies including the original Blue Crush.

-Ballard worked with her husband to produce the movie Blue Crush in 2002, as well as serving as a stunt double in it.
-She also starred in A Girl's Surf Addiction, a surf film that O'Neill released in 2004.
-She also helped produce a "yoga for surfers" video series.
+Ballard was a producer and stunt double for the movie Blue Crush in 2002.
+She starred in A Girl's Surf Addiction, a surf film that O'Neill released in 2004, and helped produce a "yoga for surfers" video series.
 In 2001, she starred in the surfing documentary 7 Girls.
 She co-founded International Women's Surfing (IWS) and, together with O'Neill, launched the Rochelle Ballard Surf Camp series which focuses on advanced surfing techniques, cross-training, and education.

 In 2012, she became the ISA World Masters World Champion.
 During her years on tour, Ballard won seven world championship events and was runner-up to the World Championship title in 2004.
-In 1997, at the Billabong Pro at Burleigh Heads, Gold Coast, Australia, Ballard scored two perfect 10-barrel rides against Layne Beachley in the semi-finals and went on to win the event after beating Lisa Anderson in the finals.
+In 1997, she competed in the Billabong Pro at Burleigh Heads, Gold Coast, Australia and scored two perfect 10-barrel rides against Layne Beachley in the semi-finals; she went on to win the event after beating Lisa Anderson in the finals.
 Ballard continues to hold the women's world record for scoring two perfect 10s in a single heat.